Statistics and outlook for mesothelioma

 It is important to remember that these statistics are collected from patients treated at least several years ago.
 Improvements in treatment since then mean that the survival statistics for people now being diagnosed with mesothelioma may be higher.

-Research evidence shows that taking part in clinical trials may improve outlook.
-No one is completely sure why this is.
-It is probably partly to do with your doctors and nurses monitoring you more closely if you are in a trial.
-For example, you may have more scans and blood tests.
-There is more information in the trials and research section.
+Taking part in clinical trials can help to improve the outlook for people with mesothelioma.
+There is information about clinical trials in the trials and research section.
 To search our clinical trials database for mesothelioma trials, pick 'mesothelioma' from the dropdown menu of cancer types.

 Question about cancer?
 Contact our information nurse team